lrq3000/csg_mri_pipelines/README.md

 ## Author and licensing

 These pipelines were made by Stephen Karl Larroque.
-The author is indebted to Mohamed Ali Bahri who provided pipelines and education that inspired these pipelines (that were written from the ground up).
+The author is indebted to [Professor Mohamed Ali Bahri](https://gitlab.uliege.be/M.Bahri) who provided pipelines and education that inspired these pipelines (that were written from the ground up).

 All tools are licensed under the open-source MIT License (but not necessarily the required/optional libraries, please check their own licenses).